bencebosko/SpringBackendStarter/README.md

 * Postman (optional)

 ### Certificate
+A self-signed certificate must be generated to enable TLS communication.

-* To generate a self-signed certificate, navigate to the base directory
+* To generate the certificate, navigate to the base directory
 * Run the `generate-cert.sh` script.
 Do not forget to give a **custom password** with the `-storepass` switch.
 * If the certificate is successfully generated, put it in the the `src/main/resources/cert` directory.

 ### Environment variables
+For setting the environment variables, do the following steps:

 * Navigate to the `docker` directory
 * Copy the `.env.sample` file and paste it as **.env**
 * Set your own environment variables